MRittinghouse/ProjektZero-LoL-Model/README.md

-# ProjektZero-LoL-Model
+# Match Modeling
-An attempt at modeling upcoming match probabilities using historic data by player and by team for competitive League of Legends.
-This model is heavily debted to the work of Tim Sevenhuysen at Oracle's Elixir.
+Model upcoming match probabilities using historic data by player and by team for competitive League of Legends.

-Please visit and support Oracle's Elixir at www.oracleselixir.com
+Please visit and support Oracle's Elixir at www.oracleselixir.com, which provides the backbone data source behind this model.

-Currently, the intended audience of this code is for developers and analysts with an academic interest in the professional League of Legends esport.

-There are more people than I can hope to name here who have helped in some way or another in helping to building out functionality, reviewing code, helping me to answer questions, or otherwise providing guidance over the course of the years that I have worked on this code, from the original version that was written in R, to the refactor in Python, and the process of maturing the code and the model.

-I'd particularly like to thank BuckeyeSundae, TZero, Addie Thompson, and many of the folks in the Oracle's Elixir Data Science community.
+I'd particularly like to thank Tim Sevenhuysen, BuckeyeSundae, TZero, Addie Thompson, and many of the folks in the Oracle's Elixir Data Science community for their time, feedback, and guidance.

-## Background:
+## Goals

-I have been a die-hard fan of League of Legends as both a game and an esport since 2010.
-This codebase represents the product of years of passionate work with the intention of modeling League of Legends, dating back to 2014 when I was in graduate school and learning R as my first programming language.

-There was a period in my life where my sole source of income was derived by betting on the product of a much earlier version of this model.
+My intent is to open this model so that others have the opportunity to leverage of abundance of data that esports offer in comparison to traditional sports.
+I truly believe that in time, analysts and developers will be more fully able to capitalize on the digital nature of esports to vastly enhance performance metrics and predictive capabilities, and that meaningful insights in esports can be discovered.

+I encourage anyone with an interest to get involved, submit comments, clone and work with this code.

 I strongly want to emphasize that this model is intended purely for academic purposes, and this script comes with no guarantee or expectation of performance, and any use of it for betting/wagers is done entirely at the risk of the end user.
 Nothing in this code or its outputs constitutes financial advice.

-I am now a full time data scientist, and want to open source this model so that others have the opportunity to engage with this code and help move forward my dream of fully taking advantage of abundance of data that esports offer in comparison to traditional sports.
-I truly believe that in time, analysts and developers will be more fully able to capitalize on the digital nature of esports to vastly enhance performance metrics and predictive capabilities, and that truly meaningful insights about the nature of human variability and performance in esports can be sussed out.

-## Goals:
+## Getting Started

-My intent is to help improve the predictive capabilities and insights generated from this data set.
-I encourage anyone with an interest to get involved, submit comments, clone and work with this code.
-There is wisdom in crowds, and I hope that in time this project can represent a well-maintained analytics platform.
+If you're looking to get started, start by examining the data_generator.py file in the src directory.
+This script represents the main body for retrieving data from Oracle's Elixir, cleaning and formatting that data, enriching it with the various models' outputs, and returning processed outputs used for downstream predictions and validation.

+After exploring data_generator, the match_predictor should be the second file of interest, as that function contains the commands for predicting upcoming matches.

+Examples of how to leverage this data will be provided in the notebooks directory.

-## Structure:
+## Structure

-This project is divided into three main modules - the first is named "oracleselixir", the second is named "lolmodeling", and the third is "dfsoptimizer".
+This project has taken its structure and some of its core architectural philosophy from the practices of https://drivendata.github.io/cookiecutter-data-science/.

+Within the src directory -

-The "oracleselixir" module represents a series of functions designed to pull down data from the Oracle's Elixir site.
+The "oracles_elixir" module represents a series of functions designed to pull down data from the Oracle's Elixir site.
 That code will subset, format and clean that data, and is capable of handling file management around storing the data locally so as to minimize the volume of pulls against the Oracle's Elixir site.
 It is intended that the code in that module be a respectful steward of data, but also a consistent core of information for use in additional analytics.

-The "lolmodeling" module represents an ensemble of tools and modeling functions built around predicting game or match win probabilities (sometimes referred to as "moneyline" bets) and computing player and team performance statistics.
-In the future, this toolkit may be expanded to handle a vast number of additional metrics, including metrics around kills, objectives, prop bets, etc.
+The "lol_modeling" module represents an ensemble of tools and modeling functions built around predicting game or match win probabilities (sometimes referred to as "moneyline" bets) and computing player and team performance statistics.

+"data_generator" is the primary function intended to leverage oracles_elixir and lol_modeling to download, clean, and enrich the data.

-The "dfsoptimizer" module contains a series of tools designed to take the output of lolmodeling metrics and help build out Daily Fantasy Sport (dfs) rosters.
+The "dfs_optimizer" module contains a series of tools designed to take the output of lolmodeling metrics and help build out Daily Fantasy Sport (dfs) rosters.
 There are a wide variety of DFS sites, some free and some paid, with many variations of rules.
 Currently, this code supports two variants, one for "EsportsOne" (free) and another for "DraftKings" (paid).
 It is again strongly emphasized that this script comes with no expectation or guarantee of performance, and that the user is fully responsible for however they choose to use this script.

-Lastly, the "ProjektZero_LeagueModel.py" script represents the main execution body of the code, and its settings and specifications can be adjusted in the "configuration" file, which has detailed descriptions of each of the individual settings.
+"match_predictor" is the function built to predict future matches based on the outputs of the data_generator.

+"predictor_bot" is the Discord adaptation of the match_predictor, and enables Discord users to call down the match_predictor for custom combinations of players/teams.

+"team" contains a Dataclass definition for the components of teams.

+"schedule_generator" is intended to leverage a private API to pull down a list of upcoming matches, and serves as a helper for the "match_predictor".

+"model validator" represents a series of tests to help demonstrate accuracy and validate performance metrics.

-## Models:
+## Models

 This project represents an ensemble model - that is, a model composed of multiple models.
 Initially, I tried a number of these models individually, hoping that some might outcompete the others and I'd find some "truly predictive" main model.
 But the more I worked, the more apparent it became to me that each model had individual strengths, weaknesses, and biases.